How Do Savings Bonds Work?

 - The main disadvantage is that they have low returns.
-So the amount of profit you see at the end of 30 years may not seem so pleasing to you.
+So the amount of profit you see at the end of 30 years may not seem so great.

 - Not a quick profit method.
-You will not see impressive returns or profit till at least 5 to 10 years have passed.
+You will not see impressive returns or profit until at least five to ten years have passed.

 - Cannot be transferred to any other person except the investor.

 - Tax benefits are only under special circumstances.
-Otherwise, the taxing procedure is normal, and income tax will apply to these bond incomes.
+Otherwise, income tax will apply to these bond incomes.

-So, the savings bonds do give good profit.
-But only if you have the patience to wait for a whole lot of years.
-They don’t ask for your money each month, so you can invest once and sit back as the interests keep growing.
+Savings bonds can provide good profit.
+But only if you have the patience to wait for a number of years.
+They don’t require your money each month, so you can invest once and sit back as the interest keep growing.
 At the end of the day, it is up to you to be happy with the returns they provide and if you want to buy a savings bond.